max-galetskiy/traj-sim/README.md

-﻿# Trajectory Similarity Measures - Computation and Baselines in C++ When delving into the research field of moving object databases and specifically trajectory data itself, one is sooner or later bound to come into contact with trajectory similarity measure.
+﻿# Trajectory Similarity Measures - Computation and Baselines in C++ When delving into the research field of moving object databases and specifically trajectory data itself, one is sooner or later bound to come into contact with trajectory similarity measures.
 The study of those is particularly promising, because both the qualitative and efficiency-related aspects of such similarity measures are far from being easily analyzable.

 ## About
 This project implements the computation of classic similarity measures (i.e. Fréchet, discrete Fréchet, Hausdorff, DTW, LCSS, EDR, ERP) in C++ for both Euclidean and Road Network trajectories.
 To my knowledge, a library combining all of these measures, has not yet been open sourced which is why I decided to publish my implementation.
 Originally, this project was part of my bachelor's thesis "A Framework and Optimizations for Trajectory Similarity Predicates" at the [University of Constance](https://www.uni-konstanz.de/en/).
 Hence, this repository also contains some experimental and benchmarking-related code.